- Last Updated: April 23, 2025

 Here’s an idea of what you can expect to pay for your data collection method:

-Free data collection apps: There are many data collection apps available that are free of charge.
+- Free data collection apps: There are many data collection apps available that are free of charge.
 However, these apps usually provide minimal training opportunities and slower IT support than a paid app.
 More robust free apps will require you to have some questionnaire programming knowledge in order to use them effectively.
 Other free apps are easy to use, but won’t offer the feature options of a more powerful app.

-Mid-range and above data collection apps: Anywhere from $25 to $250 a month for basic plans, and $500 or more per month for larger teams, advanced features, large volumes of submissions, and enterprise subscriptions
+- Mid-range and above data collection apps: Anywhere from $50 to $300 a month for basic plans, and $500 or more per month for larger teams, advanced features, large volumes of submissions, and enterprise subscriptions

-External consultants: $50,000+ per year, but they take care of data collection for you.
+- External consultants: $50,000+ per year, but they take care of data collection for you.

-Mobile data collection apps are applications used to collect qualitative and quantitative data through a mobile application (usually a phone or tablet).
 Such apps are especially necessary for certain modes of data collection like computer-assisted-personal interviewing (CAPI), computer-assisted-telephone-interviewing (CATI), and computer-assisted web interviewing (CAWI).
 Usually enumerators, or data collectors, use a mobile device in the field to collect data as they’re administering surveys, doing phone interviews, documenting observations, or tracking items.

 If your data collection projects involve data collectors traveling to meet with respondents face-to-face for interviews, using mobile devices for computer-assisted personal interviewing (CAPI) is a natural fit.
 Or, if you conduct phone interviews in rural, remote areas in low-to-middle income countries, a mobile data collection app designed for this purpose is the ideal solution for your needs.

 Mobile data collection apps are also the data collection tool of choice if you’re working in offline settings.
 With the right data collection tool that offers strong offline functionality, you can collect data and even carry out a variety of advanced workflows without internet connection.
 Data will be stored in-app on enumerator devices, and later synced to a server when online.
-It’s important to note that some mobile data collection applications always require an internet connection to operate.
-Others (like SurveyCTO) have offline capabilities that make it possible to collect data in a standardized way in remote locations.

-7 best mobile data collection apps
+Seven best mobile data collection apps

 Tool | Designed for | Strengths |

-SurveyCTO Collect | Offline settings, measuring programs, rigorous research, and high-quality, secure data collection. | Data security, data quality features, reliable offline functionality. |
+Offline settings, measuring programs, rigorous research, and high-quality, secure data collection. | Data security, data quality features, reliable offline functionality, custom AI chatbot for problem-solving. | |

-Google Forms | Simple, personal surveys with a small audience and low complexity. | Ability to create forms quickly and easily, especially for users already familiar with Google products. *Note: Google forms does not have an Android/iOS mobile app like the rest of the options listed here. |
+Simple, personal surveys with a small audience and low complexity. | Ability to create forms quickly and easily, especially for users already familiar with Google products. *Note: Google forms does not have an Android/iOS mobile app like the rest of the options listed here. | |

-SurveyMonkey | Large-scale, simple surveys for companies, especially marketing surveys. | Professional-looking, user-friendly, and easy to create and share at scale. |
+Large-scale, simple surveys for companies, especially marketing surveys. | Professional-looking, user-friendly, and easy to create and share at scale. | |

-CommCare | HIPAA-compliant data collection apps for healthcare. | Managing users, roles, and projects.
-Entity management |
+HIPAA-compliant data collection apps for healthcare. | Managing users, roles, and projects.
+Entity/case management | |

-KoboCollect by KoboToolbox | M&E and research | Open source technology, user-friendly interface and flexibility. |
+M&E and research | Open source technology, user-friendly interface and flexibility. | |

-ODK Collect | M&E and research | Open source technology, managing projects and forms across different projects.
-Flexible options for data encryption. |
+M&E and research | Open source technology, managing projects and forms across different projects.
+Flexible options for data encryption. | |

 SurveyCTO Collect